Clinical-Genomics/trailblazer/DEPLOYMENT.md

 # Steps when merging to master
-When all tests done and successful and PR is approved, follow these steps.
+When all the tests are done and successful and the PR is approved, follow these steps.

 1. Select "Squash and merge" to merge branch into default branch (master/main).
 2. A prompt for writing merge commit message will pop up.